celenityy/adguard-safari-settings-macos/README.md

 # General

-**Launch AdGuard for Safari at Login** -> ✅ *(I personally don't enable this since I only rarely use Safari and would rather not have it run in the background if not needed, but if you do use Safari as your main browser, I would recommend enabling this)*
+**Launch AdGuard for Safari at Login** -> ✅ *(I personally don't enable this since I only rarely use Safari and would rather not have it run in the background if not needed, but if you do regularly use Safari, I would recommend turning it on)*

 **Notify for extension updates** -> ✅